 Graham has a BA in International Studies from the University of Washington and an MPP from Harvard University.

-Cameron White joined NewSchools Venture Fund as a Fellow beginning in summer 2010.
-Previously, he worked at E.L.
-Haynes Public Charter School in Washington, DC., where he helped to align out of school programming with the school’s broader academic and social missions.
+Previously, Cameron worked at NewSchools as a Fellow and Learning Technology Specialist.
+He has also worked at E.L.
+Haynes Public Charter School in Washington, DC, where he helped to align out-of-school programming with the school’s broader missions.

 Cameron graduated with a B.A. in Architecture from Princeton University, where he wrote his undergraduate thesis on the intersection between child psychology and environmental design.
 He is currently a doctoral candidate at Columbia University’s Teachers College, studying instructional technology and media.